-DBHawk features seamless integration with Okta and other single sign-on systems, and supports SSL, LDAP, and other security protocols, including secure two-factor authentication.
+DBHawk features seamless integration with Okta and other single sign-on systems, and supports SSL, LDAP, SAML and other security protocols, including secure two-factor authentication.
 It uses Built-in Object Access control so that database users only get access to the data they need.
 DBHawk also logs all user activities, including user authentication and SQL-related activities.
-In this regard, it helps facilitate compliance with GDPR, HIPAA and SOX, among other government regulations.

 About the Client

 Netherlands-based CACI bv prides itself for its expertise in higher education.
 The OSIRIS student information system (SIS) is the company’s flagship product.
 Outside of the education sector, CACI offers innovative solutions based on Open Source, JIRA, and Oracle to its customers in various industries.

 OSIRIS is used by more than half of the higher institutions of learning in the Netherlands, making it the leading SIS in the country.

 OSIRIS is used by more than half of the higher institutions of learning in the Netherlands, making it the leading SIS in the country.
 First marketed in 2001, it is now used in 37 higher educational institutions with a combined population numbering more than 400,000 students.
 Traditionally available as an on-premise solution, CACI transitioned OSIRIS into a cloud-based platform in 2011.

 With OSIRIS, school administrators and faculty members are better able to deliver essential educational services.
 At the same time, students use OSIRIS to learn about and assess their own performance.